1. Home

 2. Justice and civil status

-If you have been charged with a crime, your case will be tried to determine if you are guilty or innocent of the crime.
+If you are an adult and have been charged with a crime, you may face a trial to determine whether you are guilty or not of the crime you are accused of.

 These are the steps of the judicial process in criminal cases from the police investigation to the end of the trial.
 The process’s period always depends on the case.